vtex/styleguide/.github/CONTRIBUTING.md

 Want to contribute to VTEX Styleguide?
 There are a few things you need to know.

 ### Release Schedule
-Thursday release: patch version at the Thursday of every week for routine bug fix (anytime for urgent bug fix).
+Thursday release: patch version weekly on each Thursday for routine bug fix (anytime for urgent bug fix).

 Tuesday release: minor version at the Tuesday of every week for new features.